alan-turing-institute/data-safe-haven-team/WaysofWork.md

 Key facts
 - Wednesdays 09.30 to 10.30
 - Attended by Project working team
-- Purpose: work together in issues identified during weekly
+- Purpose: work together in issues identified during weekly or which arise during the week

-Co-working time is an unstructured hour for synchronous work
+Co-working time is an unstructured hour for synchronous work.
+It has proved

 ### Monthly meeting
 Key facts